 Check if there has been a change in washing detergent or fabric conditioner, in case of allergic reaction or skin sensitivity

-Is the person too hot or cold?
+Assess whether the person is too hot or cold

-Is their clothing causing discomfort?
+Check if their clothing is causing discomfort

 Ways to avoid sense of smell misperceptions and hallucinations

 Investigate if anything in the house is causing a bad smell; for example, the bin, food that is off, animal waste etc. People with dementia can misperceive bad smells as something worse, for example, a gas leak